Frank Rosolino: Biography

 Rosolino was born in Detroit, Michigan, United States, He performed with the big bands of Bob Chester, Glen Gray, Tony Pastor, Herbie Fields, Gene Krupa, and Stan Kenton.
 After a period with Kenton he settled in Los Angeles, where he performed with Howard Rumsey's Lighthouse All-Stars (1954–1960) in Hermosa Beach.
+His song "Blue Daniel" was originally performed by Shelly Manne & His Men in 1959; it became a jazz standard, with notable versions by The Cannonball Adderley Quintet and Ben Sidran (who wrote lyrics to the song in 1979).

-Throughout the 1960s and 1970s, between nightclub engagements, Rosolino was active in many Los Angeles recording studios where he performed with such notables as Frank Sinatra, Sarah Vaughan, Tony Bennett, Peggy Lee, Mel Tormé, Michel Legrand, and Quincy Jones.
+Throughout the 1960s and 1970s, between nightclub engagements, Rosolino was active in many Los Angeles recording studios where he performed with such notables as Frank Sinatra, Billy Eckstine,Sarah Vaughan, Tony Bennett, Peggy Lee, Mel Tormé, Michel Legrand, and Quincy Jones.
 In the mid-to-late 1960s he and fellow trombonist Mike Barone, billed as "Trombones Unlimited," recorded for Liberty Records several albums of pop-style arrangements of current hits, such as the 1968 album Grazing in the Grass.
 He can also be seen performing with Shelly Manne's group in the film I Want to Live!
 (1958) starring Susan Hayward, and also in Sweet Smell of Success (1957) with Burt Lancaster and Tony Curtis.
 He was a regular on The Steve Allen Show and a guest artist on The Tonight Show and The Merv Griffin Show.
 Rosolino was a talented vocalist, renowned for his wild form of scat-singing, notably on Gene Krupa's hit record, "Lemon Drop".

 During the 1970s, Rosolino performed and toured with Quincy Jones and the Grammy Award winning group Supersax.

-Rosolino's private life was highly troubled.
-On November 26, 1978, Rosolino shot both of his sons as they slept.
-One died instantly; the other survived, but was blinded.
-Rosolino shot himself in the head immediately after shooting his sons and died.
+Rosolino's private life was deeply troubled.
+On November 26, 1978, Rosolino shot both of his sons, 11 year old Justin, and 7 year old Jason, as they slept.
+Justin died instantly; Jason survived, but was blinded.
+Rosolino fatally shot himself in the head immediately after shooting his sons.